Pisochyn

-Pisochyn (Пісочин, Песочин) is an urban-type settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
+Pisochyn (Пісочин, Песочин) is a rural settlement in Kharkiv Raion of Kharkiv Oblast in Ukraine.
 It is essentially a western suburb of the city of Kharkiv.
 Pisochyn hosts the administration of Pisochyn settlement hromada, one of the hromadas of Ukraine.
 Population:

+Until 26 January 2024, Pisochyn was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Pisochyn became a rural settlement.

 Economy

 Transportation

 Pisochyn and Ryzhov railway stations are on the railway connecting Kharkiv and Poltava.
 There is local passenger traffic.

 The settlement is included in the road network of Kharkiv urban agglomeration.
 In particular, the eastern boundary of Pisochyn is the Kharkiv Ring Road.